shogidude/clojure-kit-with-redis-mysql-react/README.md

 I was working on my [backrooms.net PFOracle](https://backrooms.net) web application for playing RPGs (especially Pathfinder) solo, and realized my custom configuration of the Clojure Kit web framework wasn't really documented any where.
 Since I strongly believe that if you use opensource software you should give back to the community, I felt I should release this setup for developers that needed some help setting up their Clojure web server.

 Some of the things (currently) missing for Clojure Kit, but found here include: raw Redis connections and interactions; Mysql setup with a connection pool; and a deployable React client set up with the ability to use 'npm start' so that you can develop on the server's REPL and the client's React code at the same time.

-Starting with React, their is a component built in with this deployment that uses 'fetch' to grab the Clojure Kit server's current health status.
-(That's the image above.)

 ## What you'll need